 In all, a few thousand households moved to better livelihoods in a short time.
 It has now been planned to scale-up to 5,000 CSS and CFS across Tamil Nadu to skill and facilitate employment of about 300,000 people.
 The Virudhunagar model of tapping into dominant value chains of the state to catalyse

-I argue that by catalysing and unleashing ustads and sparks (futureustads) India can be a transformed country in five years.
+I argue that by catalysing and unleashing ustaads and sparks (future ustaads) India can be a transformed country in five years.
 How do we locate them?
 Ask the community and they will come up with an answer in no time.
 The investment I foresee should not exceed Rs.
 150 billion over five years

 Can the investment of Rs.
 150 billion be reduced and the model made simpler?
 Yes, by getting down to first principles.

-Shubhashis Gangopadhyay says, “Instead of focusing on the infrastructure in the ustad’s schools why not focus on the outcome of these schools.
+Shubhashis Gangopadhyay says, “Instead of focusing on the infrastructure in the ustaad’s schools why not focus on the outcome of these schools.
 These are marketable skills so the government need not worry about how they learn.”
-Once early schools across different trades are setup by ustads they can be standardised and shrink-wrapped into ‘school in a box’.
+Once early schools across different trades are setup by ustaads they can be standardised and shrink-wrapped into ‘school in a box’.
 Assessment centres can be setup in every district.
-The ‘box’ will suggest guidelines for interested ustads to setup the schools.
-Once youth are skilled, ustads will bring them to these assessment centres for certification.
+The ‘box’ will suggest guidelines for interested ustaads to setup the schools.
+Once youth are skilled, ustaads will bring them to these assessment centres for certification.
 The investment and focus

 Steve Jobs travelled to Indian villages in his days of youth and opined